-The shutter speed is of particular importance to shooting pets photos.
+The shutter speed is of particular importance to shooting pets’ photos.
 Lower shutter speeds are required for capturing images in low light, but the subject needs to be kept still.
 Alternatively, higher shutter speeds only work in brighter scenarios but are ideal for catching action shots.

 The maximum aperture number of the lens is important in portrait shots.
 It controls the depth of field (the amount of your shot that will be in focus).
 For portrait photography, it is better to use a shallow depth of field so that only part of the image (subject) will be in focus and the rest will be fuzzy or out of focus.
-Other aspects, a lens of a wide aperture is capable of producing amazing bokeh.
-The bokeh effect gives the photo a magnificent look as it concentrates the viewer’s eye towards the subject.
+In other aspects, a lens of a wide aperture is capable of producing amazing bokeh.
+The bokeh effect gives the photo a magnificent look as it concentrates the viewer’s eye toward the subject.

 Having a better understanding of photography basics will help you choose the right environment and settings for the images you want.